 Western security presence in the Sahel is largely based on agreements with the Sahelian state leaders.
 Such as the US drone base and arming of the drones in Agadez comes from the agreement between the two.
 Similarly, Chad hosts shared military exercises, participates in the war on terror through MNJTF and Sahel G5, and allows US and French troops on the ground.
 The issue is that these states are violating human rights, depriving people of opportunity and prosperity, failing to provide security, and participating in grave corruption.
 When the states then receive assistance, funding, and support for their participation in the war on terror and for allowing Western military presence within their territory, they are not incentivized to improve the domestic situation.

-If a truly stable Sahel is the objective, then the first course of action must be to assist in state-building to improve the reasons for why people take to arms.
-Additionally, the West must incentivize reforms and anti-corruption measures, embracing a counter-terrorism strategy that focuses just as much on building stability as security.
+If a truly stable Sahel is the objective, then the first course of action must be to assist in state-building to improve the reasons why people take to arms.
+Additionally, the West must incentivize reforms and anti-corruption measures, embracing a counterterrorism strategy in the Sahel that focuses just as much on building stability as security.

 Image: The North Africa Post (link)